-Integrated Pest Management is an ecosystem-based strategy of pest control that focuses on long-term prevention of pests through a combination of techniques.
+Integrated Pest Management is an ecosystembased strategy of pest control that focuses on long-term prevention of pests through a combination of techniques.
 Pesticides are used only after monitoring indicates they are needed according to established guidelines.
 Pest control materials are selected and applied in a manner that minimizes risks to human health, beneficial and nontarget organisms, and the aquatic environment.

-The Authority will present WEAP training to all maintenance personnel (BIO-IAMF#4).
-The WEAP training sessions will be given prior to initiation of maintenance activities and repeated for all maintenance employees on an annual basis.
-WEAP training will include a discussion of the CWA, description of jurisdictional habitat areas near maintenance activities (i.e., waterbodies and wetlands), hazardous substance spill prevention and containment measures, and the consequences of noncompliance with applicable permits and regulations.
-WEAP training will minimize the potential for intermittent impacts on surface water quality from bridge and culvert maintenance and vegetation management by informing maintenance personnel of regulatory requirements.
+The Authority would present WEAP training to all maintenance personnel (BIO-IAMF#4).
+The WEAP training sessions would be given prior to initiation of maintenance activities and repeated for all maintenance employees on an annual basis.
+WEAP training would include a discussion of the CWA, description of jurisdictional habitat areas near maintenance activities (i.e., waterbodies and wetlands), hazardous substance spill prevention and containment measures, and the consequences of noncompliance with applicable permits and regulations.
+WEAP training would minimize the potential for intermittent impacts on surface water quality from bridge and culvert maintenance and vegetation management by informing maintenance personnel of regulatory requirements.

 Considering these project features, Table 3.8-20 shows the number of waterbodies in which intermittent impacts from bridge and culvert maintenance and vegetation management during operations would occur.
 It is assumed that all waterbodies crossed by the tracks and in the proposed HSR right-of-way may require intermittent activities related to bridge or culvert maintenance and vegetation management.
 Alternative 2 would have the greatest intermittent operations impacts on surface water hydrology, because it requires the construction of more bridges and culverts in the Morgan Hill and Gilroy Subsection and these bridges and culverts would require intermittent maintenance.
 Likewise, Alternative 4 would intermittently affect fewer waterbodies during operations, because it would use more existing infrastructure with a blended alignment between San Jose and Gilroy.
-Alternatives 1 and 3 would intermittently affect a similar number of waterbodies during operations, but Alternative 1 would require intermittent maintenance activities in or near a few more waterbodies when compared to Alternative 3.
+Alternative 1 would require intermittent maintenance and waterbodies during operations, but Alternative 1 would require intermittent maintenance 3.